ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 In a [previous blog post](/core-values), I tried to explain why defining your core values is essential.
 These are some of my core values.
 I have modified these multiple times.

 I want things to be as "sorted" in the long term as possible without being super involved.
-I do not compromise on my values.
+I do not compromise on my values and try to actively practice them everyday.
 They are my best bet.

-In this post, you'll find some ways to have things sorted.
+Each and every opportunity to practice these values aren't just options, it's two different pathways.

 1. Responsibility
 2. Nirwana/Peace